olliw42/mLRS-docu/docs/SETUP_SIK.md

 ([back to main page](../README.md))

 This page describes how to use mLRS as a bi-directional MAVLink telemetry link similar to a SiK telemetry unit.
 This setup doesn't require a radio and will only transmit and receive MAVLink data.
-The "SiK Telemetry" operation mode functions like any other mode; the only difference is that RC capability is not utilized.
+The only unique aspect of the "SiK Telemetry" method of operation is that RC over MAVLink is not utilized.

 <img src="images/mLRS-docu-setup-sik-telemetry-02.jpg" width="800px">

-## Firmwares
+## Firmware

 - Tx module (ground module): needs to be flashed with a "tx-xxxx" firmware
-- receiver (vehicle module): needs to be flashed with a "rx-xxxx" firmware
+- Receiver (vehicle module): needs to be flashed with a "rx-xxxx" firmware

-## Setup
+## mLRS Tx Module Setup

-The configuration for this mode is identical to others, except that one can ignore the RC settings on both the mLRS Tx module and receiver.
-The RC input and output pins on the devices are not used.

-For this setup, the mLRS Tx module should having the following settings:
-- Tx Ch Source = none
+No changes from the default should be necessary, relevant settings:

+- "Tx Ser Dest" = serial / serial2
-- Tx Snd RadioStat = 1 Hz
+- "Tx Snd RadioStat" = 1 Hz

+## mLRS Receiver Setup

+- "Rx Ser Baudrate" = must match the baudrate of the flight controller's serial port
+- "Rx Snd RcChannel" = off

+## ArduPilot Setup

+Configure the serial port that is connected to the mLRS receiver:

+- SERIALx_PROTOCOL = 2 (important, do not use MAVLink v1!)
+- SERIALx_BAUD = must match the baudrate of the mLRS receiver's serial port

 > [!NOTE]
-> "Tx Snd RadioStat" = "1 Hz" sends the RSSI of the Tx module to the ground station software.

-There is no specific configuration of the mLRS receiver neccessary.
+> 'x' refers to the serial port of your flight controller used for connecting with the mLRS receiver's serial port.

-Further configuration should follow the settings described within the [CRSF Telemetry and Yaapu Telemetry App](CRSF.md) page.
-If you are using a separate RC system (e.g. Crossfire, ELRS, FrSky, etc.), the sub chapter [Setup ArduPilot: CRSF receiver](CRSF.md/#crsf-receiver) will need to be modified for the system you are using, otherwise it can be ignored.
+If you are using a separate RC system (e.g. ELRS, Crossfire, FrSky, etc.), configure it according to that system's documentation.

+### Stream Rates

+For MAVLink telemetry, stream rates must be enabled by setting the SRy/MAVy parameters in ArduPilot (ground control stations typically set stream rates upon connection).
+The exact stream rate values are not critical, as mLRS regulates the message flow when necessary.
+For recommended settings, see the [CRSF Telemetry](CRSF.md#stream-rates) page.

+## Ground Control Station Connection

+Since there is no radio in the loop, the ground control station connects directly to the mLRS Tx module.
+Several connection methods are available:

+- **USB**: Some Tx modules provide USB serial access.
+The "siktelem" firmware variant enables this on MatekSys Tx modules.
+- **Wired serial**: A TTL level USB serial adapter can be used to connect a Tx module serial port directly to a PC or mobile device.
+- **Wireless bridge (WiFi/Bluetooth)**: An ESP or HC04 module connected to the Tx module serial port can provide a WiFi or Bluetooth link to the ground control station.
+Some Tx modules include a built-in wireless bridge.
+See [Wireless Bridge](WIRELESS_BRIDGE.md) for details.